githappytohelp/githappytohelp.github.io/index.md

 # About

-A group of people working together towards a better society is what we are.
+Happy to Help is an organization which  works towards making this society a better place to live in.
+We here at Happy to Help invest our time and effort in helping  people out.

-#### What kind of help u ask?
+#### **What we do?**
-Help is not pre-defined, anything that you consider will help you out is "Help".
-It could be anything from getting groceries to helping out an accident victim.
-We provide help for those who need it and those who ask for it(except financial services).
-What makes us stand out is that money is not our primary motive, helping people is.
+In simple words, we help people out.
+Anything that you consider will help you out is what we consider as 'help'.
+Help could be anything from getting groceries to something as big as helping out an accident victim.

-#### Like what we do ?
+­­­­­­­­<small> (We do not provide any sort of financial services, i.e. loans , monetary favors etc.) </small>

-Be a part of this group and feel the joy that comes from helping people.
-If you like helping people out and expect nothing but a smile and a blessing in return then join us.
-We can't help everyone but everyone can help someone, all you need is a kind heart and a helping hand.
+#### **Like what we do ? - Join us**

-Help others, make each day count.
+Any person can be a part of this organization in the form of volunteers.
+If you are the kind of person that likes helping others and expect nothing but a smile in return, then you are just the kind of person we need.